Nutrition

 Assessment methods

-You’ll learn in lectures, seminars, practical workshops and laboratories.
+You will learn in lectures, seminars, practical workshops and laboratories.
 Outside these timetabled sessions you will be expected to continue learning through self-study.
-You will be assessed by written exams at the end of each module or semester.
+You will be assessed by a variety of methods.

 Tuition fees